The Folk Theater in Himachal Pradesh

 Though gradually changing and becoming obsolete with time, this ancient pastime is an important pillar of the cultural heritage of the region.
 These plays are based on myths, legends, history, religion, culture, manners and mores of the people.
 Although the present day folk theater tends to include even Ram Lila and Krishna Lila, the old forms still retain their popular appeal.
 The folk theater was the powerful way to convey the right messages to the rulers and the ruled.

-Like the Elizabethan theatrical conventions here too the women are taboo on stage.
+Like the Elizabethan theatrical conventions here also the women are taboo on stage.
 So the female roles are performed by a boy with an unbroken voice.
 The female character of Chandrauli or Chandwali is the main pivot of the folk theater.

-The folk- dramas are enacted in the village around Diwali or Baisakhi, when the hard working farmers become free to entertain themselves.
+The folk- dramas are enacted in the village around Diwali or Baisakhi when the hard working farmers become free to entertain themselves.
 The groups of artists can be seen roaming in the villages carrying musical instruments like drum, Dholak, trumpets, musical forks etc.

 The artists do not require the stage.
 The open courtyard or Akahra with banana trees in the four corners and marigold or mango leaves strung up as buntings become the stage with the audience from the surrounding villages perch atop the balconies of the houses or on the slopes of the surrounding terrain.

-Sometimes in the middle of the courtyard a big fire ritual is observed to have a sacred beginning.
+Sometimes in the middle of the courtyard, a big fire ritual is observed to have a sacred beginning.
 The earthen pots containing cotton seeds soaked in oil are ties to the four poles.
 A house nearby is used as a green room.

 Kariayala at the open-air theater of Mahasu or Shimla